 A great party can’t start without a great spread of food!
 We love a great charcuterie and finger foods!
-See what we made!
+See what we made with this crostini!

 Of course being food bloggers who post lots of pictures of delicious looking food, we absolutely have to uphold our reputation and have food that looks as good as it tastes!
 We love to put out a spread that looks beautiful, so we like to have serving dishes that enhance our offerings.
 One of the places we often go shopping for unique serving dishes is UncommonGoods, a retailer that offers tons of unique artisan and designer items perfect for our sense of style.

 When we were approached by UncommonGoods to review a couple of items, we knew we had to have a cocktail party to show off some of the great entertaining items.

 This post contains sponsored content brought to you by UncommonGoods.
 We received free products to review, but all opinions presented here are 100% our own.
 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 How to Plan Cocktail Party Food

 When we start out planning what to serve at our party, one thing we always love to have is a good charcuterie plate.
 We make sure it’s full of beautiful meats, cheeses and nuts.
 The salty cured meats are a perfect accompaniment to a good cocktail.
 It’s because the salt enhancing the flavors of the cocktails, while also making you thirsty for another drink!

 Rich cheeses and nuts are perfect finger foods for nibbling on while carrying on conversation.
 Plus as a host you can offer lots of variety so everyone can find something they like.